-NOTE: All tuition and fees are subject to change by notification from the university.
-Please contact the financial services office for current tuition and fees at DLGradfinancialaid@national.edu.
+All tuition and fees are subject to change by notification from the university.
+Information about tuition and fees is available at www.national.edu/tuition-fees/.

 Master's Tuition

 Tuition and fees are due on the first day of each quarter unless advance arrangements are made.
 A commitment for tuition and fees is made for three academic quarters, subject to the current refund policy.
 Students may qualify for short-term financial assistance to complete their registration.